Best Music Festivals in Europe 2026

 Line-up Highlights: CMAT, Maribou State, Bombay Bicycle Club

-See our LIDO Festival Guide here.
+See our full guide for a LIDO Festival starter pack.

 See how it went with London Grammar and Turnstile at LIDO 2025.